Multimodal Large Language Model for Visual Navigation: Experiments

 Collision avoidance is crucial for visual navigation.
 In this section, we compare our method with a variant that does not include collision check (${\rm LLM_{no\,collision\,check}}$).
 In Section~\ref{subsec:finetune}, we specify that during training, we zero out the action that leads to a collision. ${\rm LLM_{no\,collision\,check}}$ simply removes this zeroing-out step.
 The results are reported in Table~\ref{tbl:collision}.

 Based on the numbers, it is evident that the collision check has a positive impact on all the metrics.
 It improves the success rate, enhances the SoftSPL, and reduces the collision count.
 These results indicate the significance of collision avoidance in visual navigation.
 Moving forward, our future work involves exploring and developing a more effective collision avoidance mechanism during the fine-tuning of LLMs.
+We also provide qualitative results comparing these two approaches in Figure~\ref{fig:collision}.
+The results indicate that the method can achieve fewer collisions when a collision check is performed.